 Ireland Packing List

-What to Pack for the Plane
+Packing for Ireland: On the Plane

 With the number of trips I take these days, I’ve got packing down to a fine art.
 And I’m on a never-ending quest to do more with less!
 I almost always take a carry-on and backpack as a personal item, even if I’m gone for many weeks.